-Centogene is a commercial-stage rare disease company focused on transforming clinical and genetic data into medical solutions for patients.
-We are committed to "un-rare" rare diseases by using our knowledge of the global rare disease market, including epidemiological, clinical heterogeneity and innovative biomarkers.
-We are focused on bringing rationality to treatment decisions and accelerating the development of new orphan drugs.
-Our data repository includes epidemiologic, phenotypic and genetic information from over 350,000 patients sourced from over 100 countries thus reflecting the genetic differences in global ethnicities.
-We believe this represents the only platform that comprehensively analyzes multi-level data to improve the understanding of rare diseases, which can aid in the identification of patients and improve our pharmaceutical partners' ability to bring orphan drugs to the market.
-As of September 30, 2018 we had collaboration agreements with over 25 pharmaceutical partners and have commercialized five biomarkers.
+We are a commercial-stage company focused on rare diseases that transforms real-world clinical and genetic data into actionable information for patients, physicians and pharmaceutical companies.
+Our goal is to bring rationality to treatment decisions and to accelerate the development of new orphan drugs by using our knowledge of the global rare disease market, including epidemiological and clinical data and innovative biomarkers.
+We have developed a global proprietary rare disease platform based on our real-world data repository with over 2.0 billion weighted data points from over 450,000 patients representing 115 different countries as of August 31, 2019, or an average of over 500 data points per patient.
+Our platform includes epidemiologic, phenotypic and genetic data that reflects a global population, and also a biobank of these patients' blood samples.
+We believe this represents the only platform that comprehensively analyzes multi-level data to improve the understanding of rare hereditary diseases, which can aid in the identification of patients and improve our pharmaceutical partners' ability to bring orphan drugs to the market.
+As of August 31, 2019, we collaborated with over 35 pharmaceutical partners for over 30 different rare diseases.

-In the United States, a rare disease is generally defined as a condition that affects fewer than 200,000 people.
-Of the 7,000 identified rare diseases, between 85% and 90% are classified as serious or life-threatening and 30% of rare disease patients die before the age of five.
-It typically takes an average of five to seven years for a patient with a rare disease to be diagnosed.
-These statistics underscore the significant unmet need for high-quality genetic information in the rare disease space for the early identification and effective treatment of patients.
+A rare disease, by definition in the United States, is a disease that affects 200,000 or fewer people.
+However, with over 7,000 currently identified rare diseases, they in aggregate affect over 350 million people globally.
+Rare diseases can be severe and often take years to diagnosis-on average it takes five to seven years for a patient with a rare disease to be diagnosed.
+This underscores the significant unmet need for high-quality genetic information in the rare disease space for the early identification and effective treatment of patients.
 Despite legislative initiatives and continued investment in rare disease drug development, significant unmet need still exists.
-Of the 7,000 identified rare diseases it is estimated that 80%, or 5,600, have a genetic origin and, of these rare hereditary diseases, only approximately 4%, or 230, have an FDA approved treatment.
-The introduction of new treatments and development of cost-effective drugs are constrained by a number of factors including a lack of high-quality information regarding the clinical heterogeneity of medical symptoms, lack of comprehensive and curated medical data, difficulties in the early identification of patients, lack of biomarkers and difficulties in understanding market size and epidemiology.
+Of the 7,000 identified rare diseases, it is estimated that 80%, or 5,600, have a genetic origin and, of these rare hereditary diseases, only approximately 230 rare hereditary diseases, or 4%, have an FDA approved treatment.
+The introduction of new treatments and development of cost-effective drugs are constrained by a number of factors including: a lack of high-quality information regarding the clinical heterogeneity of medical symptoms, lack of comprehensive and curated medical data, difficulties in the early identification of patients, lack of biomarkers and difficulties in understanding market size and epidemiology.